 Tropical and Subtropical Dry Broadleaf Forests

 Deciduous trees are found profusely.
 These trees possess characteristics that help them face the dry period.
-Leaves of deciduous trees are waxy to prevent water loss from evaporation, and they store water in their tissues.
+Deciduous trees’ leaves are waxy to prevent water loss from evaporation, and they store water in their tissues.
 Trees cast off their leaves during the dry season to evade moisture deprivation.

 Tropical and Subtropical Dry Broadleaf Forests

-Tropical and subtropical dry broadleaf forests are not dense.
-Thus, they allow the sunlight to reach the ground, which helps grow thick bushes.
-They are less diverse than the rainforest.
+Tropical and subtropical dry broadleaf forests are not dense, allowing sunlight to reach the ground, which helps grow thick bushes.
+However, they are less diverse than the rainforest.
 Parrots, monkeys, large cats, birds that dwell on the ground, rodents, and others are found in tropical and subtropical dry forests.
 Many of these animals show adaptability to dry and challenging periods.

-The tropical and subtropical dry broadleaf forests are found in Lesser Sundas, Southern Mexico, South-East Africa, Indo-China, Madagascar, Central Brazil, New Caledonia, East Bolivia, North Andes valley, the Caribbean, and Ecuador and Peru coast.
+Tropical and subtropical dry broadleaf forests are found in the Lesser Sundas, southern Mexico, Southeast Africa, Indo-China, Madagascar, central Brazil, New Caledonia, East Bolivia, the North Andes valley, the Caribbean, and the Ecuador and Peru coasts.

-Southern Mexico and Bolivian Lowlands are home to the World’s most diverse seasonal/dry forest.
-South America’s tropical and subtropical dry forests and the North-West Pacific coast are the most isolated.
-Thus, they are home to a variety of unique species.
+Southern Mexico and the Bolivian Lowlands are home to the World’s most diverse seasonal/dry forest.
+South America’s tropical and subtropical dry forests and the North-West Pacific coast are the most isolated, home to a variety of unique species.

 Diverse endemics are found in the dry forests of Maputoland-Pondoland in South-Eastern Africa.
-Tropical forests found in Indo-China and Central India have much notable vertebrate fauna.
-Dry broadleaf forests of New Caledonia and Madagascar are peculiar and home to a variety of taxa at a high taxonomy level.
+Tropical forests found in Indo-China and Central India have a notable vertebrate fauna.
+Dry broadleaf forests of New Caledonia and Madagascar are peculiar and home to various taxa at a high taxonomic level.

 Definition of Tropical Dry Forest

-The tropical Dry Forest is a forest that grows in an area with seasonal rainfall and a warm climate.
-Deciduous trees are found abundantly in the Tropical Dry Forest.
+The tropical dry forest grows in an area with seasonal rainfall and a warm climate.
+Deciduous trees are abundant in the Tropical Dry Forest.
 Trees cast off their leaves during the dry season to evade moisture deprivation.
 The leaves of these plants have a waxy coating to prevent water loss.
 They use their tissues to store water for the dry period.

 What is a Dry Forest?

 Dry forests result from low rainfall.
-These forests grow in areas with no foreseeable monsoon season, and rain occurs at any time, either in small or huge quantities.
-Trees in these forests are resistant to drought with unique adaptation characteristics.
-The dry forest is home to trees like Juniper, Olive, Oak, Pine, Acacia, etc.
+They grow in areas with no foreseeable monsoon season, and rain occurs at any time, either in small or large quantities.
+Trees in these forests are resistant to drought and have unique adaptation characteristics.
+The dry forest is home to trees like Juniper, Olive, Oak, Pine, and Acacia.

 Tropical Seasonal Forest Location

-Tropical Seasonal or Dry Forest grows in seasonal climates (alteration between wet and dry seasons).
-This wildlife and forests are located towards the South and North of the Equatorial Rainforest and Subtropical Desert belts.
-They occur in two bands: between 10 degrees North and 20 degrees North and between 10 degrees and 20 degrees South Latitudes.
+Tropical Seasonal or Dry Forests grow in seasonal climates (alternation between wet and dry seasons).
+These wildlife and forests are located towards the South and North of the Equatorial Rainforest and Subtropical Desert belts.
+They occur in two bands: between 10 degrees North and 20 degrees North and between 10 degrees South and 20 degrees South Latitudes.

-The tropical seasonal forests are abundant in Indian forests, West Africa, South-East Asia, Northern Australia, West Indies, Paraguay, Southern parts of Mexico, etc. Southern Mexico and Bolivian Lowlands are home to the World’s most diverse seasonal/ dry forest.
+Tropical seasonal forests are abundant in Indian forests, West Africa, South-East Asia, Northern Australia, the West Indies, Paraguay, and the southern parts of Mexico.
+Southern Mexico and the Bolivian Lowlands are home to the World’s most diverse seasonal/ dry forests.

 Biodiversity pattern

-Dry forest abundance in a variety of species than the moist forest.
-These species show high restrictions in many regions.
-The most abundant species of plants in the dry forests are the tropical dry forests.
-Though the dry forest has high alpha and beta diversity, it’s still less than the moist forest.
+Dry forests have a greater abundance of species than moist forests, but these species are restricted in many regions.
+The most abundant species of plants in dry forests are tropical dry forests.
+Though dry forests have high alpha and beta diversity, they’re still less than moist forests.

 Minimum requirements

-• A forest fire may occur at any time.
-Therefore, a large block of undamaged forest is necessary to absorb damages from the periodic fire.
+- A forest fire may occur at any time.
+Therefore, a large block of undamaged forest is necessary to absorb the damage from the periodic fire.

 Sensitivity to disturbance